Learn with me! However you like to learn there's something for everyone....articles, books, blogs, videos, podcasts, and online seminars!

 Owner and President of Speech Dynamics, Inc.

 Personally, I grew up in southern California and have four grown kids and four amazing grand-kids.
 We now live in the beautiful Blue Ridge mountains, in a cabin, on the river, across from the grazing cows.
 It’s gloriously peaceful and quiet.
 In addition to researching and writing, I love connecting with therapists.
 Also, I like to go for long walks, read mysteries, listen to old-time radio dramas, go to plays and concerts, and out to dinner with friends.
-Live is good.
+Life is good.
 Do remember, there is a beginning and an end.
 Enjoy the middle.